rahulgh33/IndicTransliterator/README.md

 āa naḥ śṛṇvannūtibhiḥ sīda sādanam

 - What is "agnimile.txt"?
-  - The first 3 lines of the rigveda.
+  - The first 3 lines of the Rigveda.
 Includes pitch accent and punctuation, and thus is an example of a text file that can be used with VedicTransliterator.py

 - What is "nasadiya.txt"
   - The "Hymn of Creation", a famous contemplative hymn in Rigveda (10:129) about the origin of the universe.
 Does not include pitch accent within the text file nor punctuation, example of a file that can be used with HKandIASTTransliterator.py